anaclette/TheMovieDB/README.md

-# Movies app [WIP]
+# Movies app

 Movies and tv shows app using The Movie DB API.
-It has been made with practising purposes and I've implemented features such as carousel, accordion, modal, search bar, language switching buttons, animated layout and RTK query for the very first time.
-It still has some features ahead to be taken care of along with some warnings and issues that need to be tackled.
-Thus it is still a work in progress.
+It has been made with practising purposes and I've implemented features such as carousel, accordion, modal, search bar, language switching buttons, animated layout and RTK query.

 ## Built with